Snow Queen (film)

 Snow Queen is a 2002 made-for-television film produced by Hallmark Entertainment and directed by David Wu based on the 1844 story The Snow Queen by Hans Christian Andersen.
-The film stars Bridget Fonda as the title character and Chelsea Hobbs as her rival and the story's heroine, Gerda.
+Also known as The Winter Witch, the film stars Bridget Fonda as the title character and Chelsea Hobbs as her rival and the story's heroine, Gerda.
 The film originally aired on Hallmark Channel as a two-part miniseries, but has since been released as a full-length film on DVD in the United States.
 The DVD was released in the United Kingdom on November 9, 2009 and in Australia on September 2, 2011.
 This was Bridget Fonda's last acting role before her retirement.

 Plot

-The film's story is roughly based on Hans Christian Andersen's story "The Snow Queen" but features a number of significant changes.
-Most prominently are that Gerda and Kai are openly romantically attached to each other, instead of simply being best friends.
-Another significant change is that the opening and ending portions of the film take place in a modern "realistic" setting, while Gerda and Kai's adventures are dream-like and surreal.

-Gerda and Kai

-Gerda, along with her father, Wolfgang, is initially in mourning over the death of her mother.
-The mother died nine years previously, freezing to death in the woods, and Gerda has grown to hate the winter because of this.
-The family has not been able to move on until Gerda meets Kai.
-In this version, Kai, rather than being a childhood friend, is the new bellboy at the hotel owned by Gerda's father, and he immediately sets out to befriend Gerda and help her heal, convincing her to take up her childhood hobby of ice skating once more.
-Over the course of their friendship, the two soon fall in love.
-It is because Kai has helped Gerda find new purpose in life that she sets out to rescue him when he is kidnapped by the Snow Queen.
-The Snow Queen refers to Gerda and Kai's relationship as "true love."